decentralized-identity/ethr-did-resolver/README.md

 #### Key purposes

-- `veriKey` adds a `<key algorithm>VerificationKey2018` to the `publicKey` section of document
+- `veriKey` adds the corresponding verification key to the `verificationMethod` section of document
-- `sigAuth` adds a `<key algorithm>VerificationKey2018` to the `publicKey` section of document and adds an entry to the `authentication` section of document.
+- `sigAuth` adds the corresponding verification key to the `verificationMethod` section of document and adds an entry to the `authentication` section of document.
-- `enc` adds a `<key algorithm>KeyAgreementKey2019` to the `publicKey` section.
+- `enc` adds a key agreement key to the `verificationMethod` section.
 This is used to perform a Diffie-Hellman key exchange and derive a secret key for encrypting messages to the DID that lists such a key.

 > **Note** The `<encoding>` only refers to the key encoding in the resolved DID document.
 > Attribute values sent to the ERC1056 registry should always be hex encoded.